Benefits of Appliance Therapy for Snoring

 With sleep apnea, there tend to be strict treatment protocols so almost all devices take a single approach to treatment, but with snoring oral appliances utilize several different approaches to reduce or eliminate snoring.

 Mandible advancement devices (MADs) or mandible repositioning devices (MRD) utilize the connection between your jaw and your airway.
 Your jaw provides support for your airway, but if it’s not in the right position, your airway is more likely to close.
 By putting your jaw in a highly supportive position, MADs or MRDs keep your airway open.
-Most of these are adjustable like sleep apnea appliances, and in some cases the same device is used for snoring and sleep apnea treatment.
+Most of these are adjustable like sleep apnea appliance therapy, and in some cases the same device is used for snoring and sleep apnea treatment.

 Tongue retention devices try to keep your tongue from falling back into you airway, restricting the flow of air.
 Most of these work by creating suction in the front part of the mouth that helps hold the tongue forward.